United States Regiments & Batteries > New York

 |

-May 31 | Six companies mustered in to United States service under Colonel Bryan |
+| May 31 | Six companies were mustered in to United States service under the command of Colonel Michael K. Bryan. |

-June 5 | Left state for Suffolk, Va. assigned to 7th Corps |
+| June 5 | Left New York for Suffolk, Virginia.
+Assigned to 7th Corps |

-September 8 | Mustered out at Albany |
+| September 8 | Mustered out at Albany. |